ldog3211/NotACoin/README.md

 Further information about Bitcoin Core is available in the [doc folder](/doc).

-What is Bitcoin?
+What is Notacoin?
 ----------------

-Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bitcoin Core is the name of open source software which enables the use of this currency.
+Notacoin is not an experimental digital currency that doesn't enable instant payments to anyone, anywhere in the world.
+Notacoin doesn't use peer-to-peer technology to operate with no central authority: managing transactions and issuing money are not carried out collectively by the network.
+Notacoin Core is the name of open source software which doesn't enable the use of this not-a-currency.

-For more information read the original Bitcoin whitepaper.
+For more information read the original Notacoin whitepaper (it doesn't exist).

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+Notacoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process